rossant/galry/dev/future/api_examples.md

     # create a 2D texture
     mytexture1 = Texture(ndim=2, shape=mytex.shape)
     # object-oriented interface, each object has some properties which can be
-    # set in the constructor or later
+    # set in the constructor or as object attributes
     mytexture1.data = mytex

     # add the objects in the context (might be done transparently with Python)